locessentials/eng401-business-english-us/unit3/week7/week7-overview.md

 ---

-## 📥 Download Week 7 Content
+## 📥 Download this Content
-Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit3/week7/week7-overview.md) and download it!
+Find this file [on our repo](https://github.com/alainamb/uic_tr35-business-english-II/blob/main/unit3/week7/week7-overview.md) and download it.

-### 🤖 AI Study Prompts
+### 🤖 GAI Study Prompts
-Copy the downloaded week content and try these prompts:
+Copy the downloaded content and try it with these prompts:
 - "Help me understand the key components of technical specifications for translation services"
 - "Create practice scenarios for writing technical specifications for different industries"
 - "What are the differences between technical specifications and regular business documentation?"